Acknowledged Mindfulness-Based Programs

-The list is meant to inform the decision-making process of people who wish to participate in an acknowledged mindfulness-based program.
+The list of IPA acknowledged programs is meant to inform the decision-making process of people who wish to participate in an acknowledged mindfulness-based program.

-• meets the criteria for definition as a mindfulness-based program,
+• an MBP meets the criteria for definition as a mindfulness-based program,

-• adheres to standards of quality and integrity,
+• it adheres to standards of quality and integrity,

-• contributes to the flourishing of mindfulness practice.
+• it contributes to the flourishing of mindfulness practice.

 Recognition of a mindfulness-based program by the IPA does not include accreditation of training pathways or training institutions that deliver MBP’s.